lupyuen/lupyuen.github.io/src/starpro64.md

 # Smart Power Plug

-_Powering StarPro64 on and off: Gets so tiresome ain't it?_
+_Flipping StarPro64 on and off.
+Again and again.
+Must be an easier way?_

 Try a __Smart Power Plug__, integrated with our Build Script...